 When we do brace, we hold a forceful inhale which as we already discussed is a sympathetic event and drives some amount of extension.
 However, there is a right and a wrong way to go about this.
 As we also mentioned, an inhale must come from a position of full exhalation if we want to truly stabilize our thorax.
 If we inhale from an already inhaled position as most of us do, we actually just end up jacking ourselves further into extension.
 Inhalation is a position of extension, and if we inhale from extension we will have a whole lot of extension.
 If we do this, we will present with much more extensor tone during lifting, we will not truly have intra-abdominal and intra-thoracic pressure, and we will probably jack ourselves up long term.

-So when lifting requires a brace using the valsalva maneuver, we MUST first get a long and FULL exhale with rib internal rotation and some degree of posterior pelvic tilt.
+So when lifting requires a brace using the Valsalva maneuver, we MUST first get a long and FULL exhale with rib internal rotation and some degree of posterior pelvic tilt.
 After that exhale, we should pause for a second or two and then inhale.
 But here is the kicker; when we inhale we must keep our abs on to eccentrically internally rotate our ribs.
 In other words, they have to prevent our ribs from flying up when we inhale.
 If that happens, we just extend our back and will not have the abdominals and hip extensors in proper positions to stabilize our thorax and extend our hip.
-The air can go two places when we inhale, and the position that we start from is the determining factor.
-It can go in the front of our ribcage as we extend our back, or we can keep the ribs down and have it go in the back our upper back.
+The air can go to two places when we inhale, and the position that we start from is the determining factor.
+It can go in the front of our ribcage as we extend our back, or we can keep the ribs down and have it go in the back of our upper back.
 We want the latter to drive stability by using air pressure and correct biomechanics instead of relying on extensor tone and passive constraints to stabilize ourselves.

 We are going to get sympathetic extensor tone when we lift.
-That is a given, but we can stabilize ourselves in a way that will not create any unneeded tone by.
+That is a given, but we can stabilize ourselves in a way that will not create any unneeded tone.
 This is done by using the appropriate AND correct breathing strategy for the task at hand.
 We shouldn’t be bracing when we don’t need to be.
-On most exercises, we should use a relaxed breathing strategy utilizing a full exhale to maintain proper position of our joints which will in turn place the correct muscles in position to propel movement and stabilize.
+On most exercises, we should use a relaxed breathing strategy utilizing a full exhale to maintain the proper position of our joints which will in turn place the correct muscles in position to propel the movement and stabilize.
 We shouldn’t be using a high threshold bracing strategy on low lever exercises like rolling, dead bugs, planks, and even non-maximal strength training like goblet squats and trx rows.
 However, there are times when we do need to brace.
 When we do, we must do so properly to most effectively stabilize our thorax and not place ourselves in more extension and sympathetic tone than which is necessary.

 Shown below are specific exercises with a good inhalation after a state exhalation before beginning the exercise itself…And then there’s the bad.
-You will also see exercises with an inhalation from a state of inhalation and how little you will get out of the exercise.
+You will also see exercises with inhalation from a state of inhalation and how little you will get out of the exercise.